Laurel, Oakland, California: History

+Laurel was also home to the Hilltop Tavern, a gathering place for local Native Americans during the middle of the 20th century.
+In the 1960s, early Bay Area meetings of the American Indian Movement took place here, and the 1969 Occupation of Alcatraz was organized here.

 Education

 The Oakland Unified School District operates district public schools.
 Laurel Elementary School is located in Laurel.
 Residents are also zoned to Bret Harte Middle School and Skyline High School.

 At the southeast end of the Laurel neighborhood lies the John Swett School site, now home to The Urban Montessori Charter School.
 John Swett School, which closed in 2004, is notable as the elementary school alma mater of actor Tom Hanks.